Micro Mobility Systems: Microlino

-The Microlino, legally designated as a light quadricycle with a battery-powered electric motor, was first presented in 2016 at the Geneva Car Show; it is based on the design of the Isetta, a 1950s bubble car which was sold over 160,000 times.
+The Microlino, legally designated as a four-wheeled quadricycle with a battery-powered electric motor, was first presented in 2016 at the Geneva Car Show; it is based on the design of the Isetta, a 1950s bubble car which was sold over 160,000 times.
 The two-seat small car is designed for urban mobility with a top speed of 90 km/h and a maximum range of 120 km.
 It can be charged from a domestic power outlet.
 The car was expected to be on the market in 2019 with an estimated price of 12,000 Euro, with initial sales limited to Germany and Switzerland.
 In July 2018, the firm announced that the Microlino had just passed the final tests for EU homologation.

 Microletta

 The Microletta is an electric three-wheeler also designed for urban mobility purposes.
-Currently, the vehicle is still in its planning stages and production has not begun.
+The vehicle is still in its planning stages, and production has not begun.
 The three-wheel design is intended to increase the security of the vehicle by enhancing the grip on the front axle, which reduces the braking distance and allows for better stability when cornering.
 The semi-locking system of the tilting mechanism prevents the vehicle from tilting over when standing and makes a foldable stand unnecessary.
 Due to the three-wheel design and electric system, the Microletta is legally categorized as L5e, which allows driving up to 80 km/h with a regular driving license.
 The Microletta will be equipped with two exchangeable batteries to enable charging at home.